Background pattern

 If you forget to take Rabeprazol TecniGen

-• If you forget to take a tablet, as soon as you remember take one and then continue as usual.
+• If you forget to take a tablet, as soon as you remember, take one and then continue as usual.
 However, if it is almost time to take the next tablet, simply skip the missed tablet and continue as usual.

-If you interrupt treatment with Rabeprazol TecniGen
+If you stop taking Rabeprazol TecniGen

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this product, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

 Side effects are usually mild and improve without you stopping treatment.